makerdao/community/faqs/emergency-shutdown.md

-# Emergency Shutdown FAQ
+# Emergency Shutdown

 ## What is an Emergency Shutdown?

 One important security feature of Dai is called Emergency Shutdown, formerly known as Global Settlement.
-This crucial security feature allows the system to shut down and make underlying collateral available for redemption by [Dai](https://github.com/makerdao/community/blob/master/faqs/dai.md) holders and CDP owners.
+This crucial security feature allows the system to shut down and make underlying collateral available for redemption by [Dai](dai.md) holders and CDP owners.

 ## What happens during an Emergency Shutdown?

 1. Emergency Shutdown is activated:
    If MKR voters believe that the system is subject to a serious attack, or if an Emergency Shutdown is scheduled as part of a technical upgrade, they can activate an Emergency Shutdown.
 This stops CDP creation and freezes the Price Feed.

-1. Collateral Claims are processed:
+2. Collateral Claims are processed:
    After Emergency Shutdown is activated, a time period is needed to allow the processing of the proportional collateral claims of all CDP owners.
 After this processing is done, all CDP owners will be able to claim a fixed amount of ETH with their CDPs.
 Dai holders can access their collateral claims immediately.

-1. Dai and CDP owners claim collateral:
+3. Dai and CDP owners claim collateral:
    Each Dai holder and CDP owner can exchange their Dai and CDPs directly for a fixed amount of ETH that corresponds to the calculated value of their assets.

 ## Who can Trigger an Emergency Shutdown?